vb64/clan.panel.doc/doc/company_example.rst

 The task assigned by clan command is accomplished.

-**Disclaimer.**
+.. note:: Disclaimer.

-*Tags of clans, player nicknames and their skill levels used in the above example are fictional.
-Any resemblances are coincidental.*
+   Tags of clans, player nicknames and their skill levels used in the above example are fictional.
+Any resemblances are coincidental.